-If you ask “what are the most popular Kitulgala visiting places?”
-The answer is Kelaniya river and Makandewa rainforst.
-Travellers visit Kelaniya river to experience a thrilling adventure of whitwater rafting. while they visit Makandewa forest to experince a fauna and flora rich rainforest.
-The forest cover of Makandewa rainforest Kitulgala spreads over 1155 hectares.
-Makandewa gets heavy rainfall every year and it functions as a catchment area in Kitulgala, inducing frequent rain.
-This untouched rainforest is home to many dozens of Fauna and flora; some of them are endemic to Sri Lanka.
-Makandewa rainforest is especially popular for bird watching in Sri Lanka.
-It is inhabited by a large number of avian fauna species; therefore, Makandewa rainforest is part of most Sri Lanka bird-watching tours.
-More than 54 species of birds can be witnessed in Makandewa rainforest.
+If you ask, “What are the most popular Kitulgala visiting places?”
+The answer is the Kelaniya River and Makandewa Rainforest.
+Travellers visit the Kelaniya River to experience the thrilling adventure of whitewater rafting. while they visit Makandewa Forest to experience a fauna- and flora-rich rainforest.
+The forest cover of Makandewa rainforest in Kitulgala spreads over 1155 hectares.
+Makandewa gets heavy rainfall every year, and it functions as a catchment area in Kitulgala, inducing frequent rain.
+This untouched rainforest is home to many dozens of species of fauna and flora, some of which are endemic to Sri Lanka.
+The Makandewa rainforest is especially popular for bird watching in Sri Lanka.
+The Makandewa rainforest is a part of the majority of Sri Lankan bird-watching tours because it is home to numerous avian fauna species.
+More than 54 species of birds can be witnessed in the Makandewa rainforest.

 Table of Contents

 - Kitulgala visiting places

 - Why Makandewa is among the best Kitulgala visiting places?